sltzgs/OpenWindSCADA/README.md

 ![image](./images/community_annotations_example.png)

 ## How to contribute:
-We welcome contributions to expand the collection of open datasets in this repository as well as community annotations for the respective datasets.
+We welcome contributions to expand the collection of open datasets in this repository as well as community annotations for the datasets.
+Feel free to create respective PRs :).

 ## References:
 Many of the above listed datasets are described and analysed in [[1]](#ref1).